 HM in Motion has reworked the north side of campus, bringing synergy to the quad and enhancing the learning environment for our students.
 The keystone of our master plan is a building which houses Upper Division Science and a Campus Center.
 This building seamlessly connects to a new pool and updated Prettyman Hall, through which students can easily access the east and south sides of campus.
 Additional community space provides a home-like atmosphere in which our students can continue to develop and foster important interpersonal skills and lasting friendships.

 The new science facility provides space for the Upper Division science program.
 In addition, Pforzheimer Hall will be renovated in the summer of 2019 to accommodate and enhance our Middle Division science program.
 The new and renovated science facilities are designed and equipped to support basic and advanced courses in established and emerging disciplines that students require for contemporary and future science literacy and research.
 In addition, the flexibility of the spaces ensures that the new facility will serve the needs of the school far into the future as the curriculum evolves.
-An expanded menu of course electives could include astronomy, organic chemistry and biochemistry, comparative anatomy, exercise physiology, food science, environmental sciences, engineering and programming electives, as well as circuit and structural design classes.
+An expanded menu of electives includes organic chemistry, biochemistry, and comparative anatomy and physiology, with new course offerings added each fall.

 New Science Facility Highlights